Knitting Pittsburgh Communities Together, One Bridge at a Time

-Knit the Bridge is a vision for a grassroots, community-led arts project that will bring the many diverse communities of Pittsburgh and Southwestern Pennsylvania together to create a large-scale, aesthetically stunning, fiberarts installation on a bridge in Pittsburgh.
+Knit the Bridge was a vision for a grassroots, community-led arts project that brought the many diverse communities of Pittsburgh and Southwestern Pennsylvania together to create a large-scale, aesthetically stunning, fiberarts installation on a bridge in Pittsburgh.

-In conjunction with Fiberart International 2013, the intention of Knit the Bridge is to celebrate the history of Pittsburgh as a city of bridges and steel as well as the region’s thriving, contemporary arts scene.
-As accessible craft forms, these community-engaged fiberart traditions will knit together strong, healthy, creative communities.
+In conjunction with Fiberart International 2013, the intention of Knit the Bridge was to celebrate the history of Pittsburgh as a city of bridges and steel as well as the region’s thriving contemporary arts scene.
+As accessible craft forms, these community-engaged fiberart traditions were used to knit together strong, healthy, creative communities.

-We are currently working with the keepers of the bridge and the Office of Public Art to get permission to install and ensure the full success and safety of this project moving forward.
+Working with the keepers of the bridge and the Office of Public Art, Our organization received permission to install and ensure success and safety of this project as it progressed.